richardlaugesen/ruvpy/README.md

 RUVPY is a library which can be used in your software to quantify the value of forecast information for decision-making.

 It is a reference implementation of the Relative Utility Value (RUV) method, which is very flexible and can accommodate a wide range of decisions.

 It includes a set of commonly used decision rules, utility functions, damage functions, and economic models.
 Decision-making can be modelled using normative or descriptive approaches.
-The implementation is sufficiently computationally efficient for most situations and optionally arallelises timesteps over available CPU cores.
+The implementation is sufficiently computationally efficient for most situations and (optionally) parallelises timesteps over available CPU cores.
 The primary focus of this implementation is clarity and flexibility.

 The scope is intentionally narrow and does not include any figure generation, data loading and saving, other metrics, or analysis functionality.
 These functions are intended to be implemented in a larger workflow or analysis pipeline which calls the main entry point of this library.

 ## Publications